BrooksV/SqlQueryClass/README.md

 ## Usage

-The SqlQueryClass Module was developed to support data binding of WPF (Windows Presentation Framework) elements to DataTables and uses SQL Adapter features for CRUD operations.
+The GuiMyPS Module was developed to support data binding of WPF (Windows Presentation Framework) elements to DataTables and uses SQL Adapter features for CRUD operations.
 Having a single class object is very convenient since it allows for maintaining connectivity, queries, and results.

 It can be useful in any PS script that needs to read and write to SQL databases.
 For quick and simple, the Module's helper functions are also a consideration.
 When needing to use the Classes, use the `New-SqlQueryDataSet` function which calls the Parent Class [SqlQueryDataSet]::New() constructor and return an instance of the class.